The Questions of Metaphysics

 -

-Whether the principles of perishable and of imperishable things are the same or different; and whether they are all imperishable or those of perishable things are perishable.
+Are the principles of perishable and of imperishable things the same or different?

 That is the most perplexing question.